Reverend Father John M. Milanese

-Our pastor is Reverend John M. Milanese.
+Our pastor is Reverend Father John M. Milanese.
 He has been the pastor of Our Lady of the Angels Church since the parish was located at the former site of Saints Donatian & Rogation Church in Randolph.
-He will retire from his position at the end of June 2019.
+He will retire from his position in September 2019.
+Bishop Christopher Coyne, acknowledged Father Milanese in his 2019 Chrism Mass Homily, saying:

 Father John was born and raised in Springfield, Mass.
 After graduating from high school in 1966, he entered St. Thomas Seminary in Bloomfield, Conn., then went to St. Mary’s College in Kentucky, graduating with a B.A. in philosophy in 1970.
 He received an M.A. in Theology at St. John’s Seminary in Brighton, Mass., and was ordained as a deacon.